 - Moz (@Moz) August 8, 2016

 Another aspect when it comes to DDoS attacks is how you handle them from a PR perspective.
 If your site or services are down for hours people will instantly jump to social media and the word spreads like wildfire.
 Generally, it is good to be open and transparent about the issues and let users know as things happen.
 For example, we mentioned that Moz DDoS attack above.
-If you take a look at their status page you can see that they did their best to keep people informed as things progressed, as well as staying on top of social correspondence.
+If you took a look at their status page when it happened you can see that they did their best to keep people informed as things progressed, as well as staying on top of social correspondence.